LeifLandedFirst/introSabermetrics/SETUP.md

 Download the <a href="http://seanlahman.com/files/database/lahman2012-sql.zip">2012 Version - SQL version</a> of the Lahman's Baseball Database.

-Add a new database by clicking Database > Add Database... in sequel pro.
-Name the new database "lahman2012".
 Click Command+O and open the lahman2012.sql file downloaded earlier to add into the query editor.
 Run all queries in the query editor to add Lahman's Baseball Database into the lahman2012 MySQL database.